HedonisticOpportunist/Theme-Park-in-the-Woods/README.md

 # web_dev
-Website written with a team for Web Developlment 2019/2020 (UoL) / https://london.ac.uk/courses/web-development.
+A website written with a team for the module: Web Developlment 2019/2020 (University of London) / https://london.ac.uk/courses/web-development.

 URL: